Highlights

 Rise and shine!
 Today, You get to explore the wonders of Lima and its hidden corners.
 Your guide will pick you up around 9 am, and from there, you'll hit some of the top spots around Miraflores.
 First up is Parque del Amor (Love Park), which sits on Lima's famous coastal bluffs and is the perfect spot to enjoy a memorable sunset over the Pacific.

 Then, head north to Museo Larco, a privately owned museum with a fine collection of pre-Hispanic art.
 Located inside a mansion built on a pre-Columbian pyramid, it's the best place in the city to view ancient gold and silver artifacts.
-From there, it's a short walk to Lima's historic center (a UNESCO World Heritage Site) and its Plaza de Armas (main square).
+From there, it's a short walk to Lima's historic center (a UNESCO World Heritage Site) and Plaza de Armas (main square).
 Here, you'll visit impressive colonial landmarks, including Casa Aliaga, a colonial mansion gifted by conquistador Francisco Pizarro to one of his captains in 1535.

 Afterward, visit the Gran Hotel Bolívar.
-Built in 1924, this Art Deco wonder has a swank bar where you'll sip the famous Pisco Sour, which is made with grape brandy.
+Built in 1924, this Art Deco wonder has a swank bar where you'll sip the famous pisco sour, which is made with grape brandy.
 Later, head south to the bohemian Barranco neighborhood, just south of Miraflores, which has been home to some of Lima's most renowned artists and writers.
 There will be a break for lunch at the oceanfront Cala Restaurant, where you can try famous dishes like ceviche and potato causa with lobster.
 After that, your guide will take you around to some fine galleries showcasing local talent.
 At the end of the day, return to your hotel.

 Day 3: Lima Free Day, Dinner at Astrid y Gastón